Last updated Mar. 13, 2023 by Charles Zemub

 Many employers also require experience with programming languages like Java, C++, or Python.

 Most companies expect you to work well as a team and independently when necessary because these positions can involve heavy lifting.

-For example, you may have to do server installs and other physical tasks around the office building yourself if there aren’t enough other people around to help out.
+For example, you may have to do server installs and other physical tasks around the office building yourself if there aren’t enough people around to help.

-If you want to earn a lot of money, being a physician’s assistant is one of the best jobs.
+If you want to earn much money, being a physician’s assistant is one of the best jobs.

 According to the Bureau of Labor Statistics, the median annual wage for physician assistants was $100,530 in 2016, meaning half of all working physician assistants made more.